codecrs/PHPShark/README.md

 > **SECURITY_SALT** tag:  Specifies the Security Hasing Key for your password.
 This will be used for your password hasing when you create the login system of your application.

-AAA! well I could has done all of these for you, but like I said when I started - ITS RAW PHP and you may want to do stuffs here if you want - Say via application design or 3rd party connections.

 # The Scenerio
 One of my clients had a requirement of setting up pages in the following formats.